 Oklahoma

-No Active Legislation – At Risk
+No IMpact Legislation – At Risk

 Oklahoma has not yet enacted the Interstate Massage Compact (IMpact).
-During the current legislative session, SB 1969 has been introduced to adopt an alternative compact framework that differs from the original IMpact developed through the official Council of State Governments (CSG) process.
+During the current legislative session, SB 1969 has been introduced — but it is not the original IMpact language.

 This distinction matters.